Family Violence is:

 The traditional “Power and Control Wheel” was first created by the Duluth Project, MN in the 1980s and has been popularly used ever since.
 The wheel is a tool that helps make the pattern, intent, and impact of violence visible.

-Contact us about the Punjabi Sikh Power & Control Wheel.
+Notes regarding the Punjabi Sikh Power and Control Wheel:

 The Danger Assessment is a risk evaluation tool, originally developed by Jacquelyn Campbell (1986), that is designed to determine the likelihood of severe or lethal harm in intimate partner relationships.